pbauerochse/searchable-option-list/examples.md

     <option value="Carl">Carl</option>
 </select>

+You may also use the up and down arrow key to navigate to a certain item and toggle the selection state by hitting the space bar.

 ## Prerequisites
 First of all you need to have jQuery included in your HTML, then you simply include the SOL js file and the SOL stylesheet.